truenas/documentation/content/_includes/TNHardwareGuide.md

 ZFS and TrueNAS provide built-in RAID that protects your data better than any hardware RAID card eliminating the need for one.
 Use a hardware RAID card if it’s all you have, but there are limitations.
 First and most important, do not use their RAID facility (there is one caveat in the bullets below).
-If the chosen hardware RAID card supports HBA mode, also known as 'passthrough' or 'JBOD' mode.
+If the chosen hardware RAID card supports HBA mode, also known as passthrough or JBOD mode.
 When used it allows it to perform indistinguishable from a standard HBA.
 If your RAID card does not have this mode, you can configure a RAID0 for every single disk in your system.
 It’s not ideal, but it works in a pinch.
 If repurposing hardware RAID cards with TrueNAS, be aware that some hardware RAID cards: